micahcantor/racket-lox/README.md

 - `Callable` is implemented as a union type of `Function`, `NativeFunction` and `Class`.
 Because of annoyances surrounding cyclic imports, the `Callable`-related code lives in [interpreter.rkt](src/interpreter.rkt) rather than in a separate file.
 - Error related functions are placed in a separate file, [error.rkt](src/error.rkt) rather than with the top-level program interface, which lives in [main.rkt](src/main.rkt).

+Despite the differences, racket-lox passes all of [the tests provided by Nystrom](https://github.com/munificent/craftinginterpreters#testing).

 ## Running the interpreter

 To run the interpreter, simply use `racket src/main.rkt`, passing a `.lox` file as an argument to run a script.
+Note that because of the use of typed racket, the interpreter is very slow when run uncompiled.
+Therefore it's best to use `raco make src/main.rkt` before executing.

+To build an executable (e.g. to use with the test runner), use `raco exe -o dist/main src/main.rkt`.